hwirth/may_first/README.txt

 !
 Lasers should not only cause damage at their tips
 !
 Improve font size calculated from screen resolution, also onResize ! check ON RESIZE effects
-? asprintf shouldnt need to free  s  all the time
+? asprintf shouldn't need to free  s  all the time
 - Improve show_text() function(s) - at least allow sizing
 - may_first.conf (keyboard, sound/music, play list, full screen)
 - Command line switches (Music, Sound, Volume, Resolution, Fullscreen)